 During the software selection process, take the time to identify your organization’s reporting needs.
 Understand the level of detail required.
 Understand any format changes between old and new systems, and create a plan for handling those discrepancies.
 You might use databases that are external to the new system but which can still be accessed by the new product.
 There are any number of potential solutions to data challenges, and the earlier you think through the solution, the more efficient and effective these solutions will be.

-Before Starting a New Record Management System (RMS) Implementation
+Notes on Starting a New RMS Implementation

-There is certainly a lot to know about RMS before beginning a new implementation; this resource provides only an outline.
+There is certainly a lot to know about records management software before beginning a new implementation; this article provides only an outline.
 Significant knowledge regarding technicalities, regulations, and your unique organization should be taken into consideration as early as possible.
 Implementations can be delayed for months or even fail completely when individuals with the requisite knowledge are not available when they are needed.
 These projects are not the kind where you can hire someone from outside the organization to be a part of your permanent staff.
 We strongly encourage you to plan ahead, so that you know there will be no mistakes.